-The 22 member countries of the Arab League met in Beirut in March 2002 to discuss a peace initiative inspired by the current King of Saudi Arabia.
-The members endorsed the initiative on March 27 in a unanimous vote.
+The 22 member countries of the Arab League met in Beirut in March 2002 to discuss a peace initiative inspired by the King of Saudi Arabia at the time.
+The members endorsed the initiative in a unanimous vote, and have re-endorsed it in 2007 and in 2017.
 Here are some key points of the initiative:

 - Israel would have to withdraw from areas that they gained in the Six Day War and other conflicts.